AltropInc/alt/doc/script/Assignment.md

 a := 0;
 a = a + 3;
 ```
 Here `+` is a member function of `int`.
-The member function call `a + 3` adds the input `3` to the owner contained in `a` and the assignment `a = a + 3` assigns the modified value back to `a`.
+The member function call `a + 3` adds the input `3` to the owner value contained in `a` and the assignment `a = a + 3` assigns the modified value back to `a`.
 The augmented assignment combines the two steps together:
 ```altro
 a := 0;
 a += 3;
 ```
 The difference is that the owner expression `a` will only be evaluated once.
-If the owner expression has a side effect that may be evaluated to a different value the second time, then, `owner_expr = owner_expr + input_expr` may have a different result than `owner_expr += owner_expr op input_expr`.
+If the owner expression has a side effect that may be evaluated to a different value the second time, then, `owner_expr = owner_expr + input_expr` may have a different result than `owner_expr += input_expr`.

 In general, a member function with an operator name that takes one input value and returns the same type value of the owner can have a corresponding augmented assignment defined.
-Arithmetic operators, bitshift operators, and bitwise operators are examples:
+Examples are arithmetic operators, bitshift operators, and bitwise operators:

 | Operator    | Description                 | Example   |
 |:------------|:--------------------------- |:--------- |